How to grow mint indoors

 Depending on your plant’s health, you can harvest mint 2-3 times per growing season.
 The leaves are delicate enough that you can simply pull the leaves off as needed.
 Just make sure to take care with the integrity of the mint stem when you’re harvesting.

 Commonly grown varieties of mint

-There are many different types of mint – about two dozen species, and more than seven thousand varieties in the plant family according to the Encyclopedia Britannica – that vary slightly in their flavor and characteristics.
-All types of mint have broad, green leaves that release a particular, distinctive menthol-based scent when bruised.
+According to the Encyclopedia Britannica, there are many different types of mint – about two dozen species and more than seven thousand varieties in the plant family – that vary slightly in their flavor and characteristics.
+All kinds of mint have broad, green leaves that release a particular, distinctive menthol-based scent when bruised.